unifiedcodes/arbor/README.md

 ## Introduction

-Arbor is a lightweight, highly modular PHP micro‑framework designed to give you full control over HTTP routing, middleware, dependency injection, configuration and more—while remaining fast and easy to extend.
+Arbor is a lightweight, highly modular PHP framework designed to give you full control over HTTP routing, middleware, dependency injection, configuration and more—while remaining fast and easy to extend.

 ## Features